David Roseberry

-David Roseberry (born May 27, 1955) is an American Anglican priest and author.
+David Hill Roseberry (born May 27, 1955) is an American Anglican priest and author.
 As rector of Christ Church in Plano, Texas—one of the largest churches in the Episcopal Church before it disaffiliated in 2006—he was a key figure in the Anglican realignment in the United States and in the founding and growth of the Anglican Church in North America.

 Early life, education and ordained ministry

 Roseberry was born in 1955 and raised in southern Arizona in the Episcopal Church.
 He studied marine biology and oceanography at the University of Arizona and received his M.Div. at the Church Divinity School of the Pacific and was ordained to the priesthood in 1983.

 After ordination, he worked as a priest in Tucson, Arizona.
 During this time, he was summoned to the bedside of his father-in-law, who was near death and who asked Roseberry for assurance of salvation.
 Despite his seminary education, Roseberry felt unable to answer the question, "doing this sort of reflective thing—--you know, 'Tell me more about what you're feeling.'
 Finally, he just waved his hand at me and said, 'Oh, never mind.
 Just sit there.'
 And I sat there and held his hands, and I knew that I had nothing that I could give him.
 It was about the lowest spot I had ever been."
 Shortly after, Roseberry shared this experience with Bishop Alden Hathaway, visiting from Pittsburgh, who encouraged Roseberry to root his ministry in the Bible.
 "Up until that point, I had seen the Scriptures as this inspiring set of stories, but I had never seen it as inspired," Roseberry later said.
 "I was preaching a kind of open-ended, God-loves-you, easy gospel, and I realized that people weren't changing."
 With Hathaway's encouragement, he took "a giant leap of faith and trust[ed] the Scriptures."
 Roseberry refashioned his ministry with evangelical theology.